 Working Conditions

-DMV Pull Program: Participation in the DMV Pull Program is required.
+DMV PULL Program: Participation in the DMV Pull Program is required.
 The position(s) require(s) a valid Driver’s License (DL).
 You must answer the questions addressing your DL on your application.
 Ensure you provide your DL number, class, expiration date, and any endorsements and/or restrictions.

 Department Information

-Cal OES is an emergency response, homeland security, and disaster recovery agency and as a result, is a dynamic and exciting place to work in a team-oriented environment.
+The California Governor’s Office of Emergency Services (Cal OES) is an emergency response, homeland security, and disaster recovery agency and as a result, is a dynamic and exciting place to work in a team-oriented environment.
 Cal OES provides training to enhance the understanding of emergency and incident management to all employees.

 The Recovery Section is responsible for managing disaster recovery and providing assistance to local governments, special districts, certain nonprofit organizations, individuals, businesses and agricultural communities impacted by disasters.
 The Recovery Section ensures state and federal support are provided in an efficient and timely manner throughout the recovery process.